-The Bank has formed 'Risk Management Division' under 'Chief Risk Officer' to review and update operational risks along with all other core risks on systematic basis as essential ensuring that adequate controls exist and that the related returns reflect these risks and the capital allocated to support them.
-The bank already developed the information systems/MIS inflow and data management capabilities to support the risk management functions of the bank.
+The 'Risk Management Division' under 'Chief Risk Officer' of the bank review and update operational risks along with all other core risks on systematic basis as essential ensuring that adequate controls exist and that the related returns reflect these risks and the capital allocated to support them.
+The bank has a strong information systems/MIS inflow and data management capabilities to support the risk management functions of the bank.
 The Bank has taken initiatives for protecting the information from unauthorized access, modification, disclosure and destruction to protect its' customers' interest.
-The Bank has already developed its own ICT policies for various operation and services, which are closely in line with the ICT Guidelines of Bangladesh Bank.
+The Bank has a ICT policies for various operation and services, which are closely in line with the ICT Guidelines of Bangladesh Bank.
 Training is a key component of operational risk management.
 The Bank has been continuously conducting training sessions (i.e. Operational Procedure, Business Continuity Planning, Disaster Recovery Planning etc.) for relevant employees.
 The Bank has been maintaining separate insurance coverage for its critical assets.
 The bank conducts routine audit (both internal and external) and internal ICT audit to all its' branches and Head Office divisions.